oscarcs/mcd/c3/notes.md

 - *Error correction*, in which we fix up the parse tree and then continue parsing; this can cause many spurious error messages if the parse tree is broken in a particularly annoying way.
 - *Non-correcting error recovery*, in which we discard all of the parser information and continue parsing the program using a special grammar for 'rest of program', called the *suffix grammar*.
 This produces reliable error messages but is harder to implement.

+### 3.3 Creating a top-down parser manually

+Given a non-terminal symbol `N` and a token `t` at position `p` in the input, the job of a top-down parser is to decide which alternative of `N` must be applied to create the correct subtree headed by `N` at position `p`.
+A *recursive-descent* parser checks all the possible subtrees in sequence and considers the first valid one to be correct.

+One of the major advantages of recursive-descent parsing is that it can be written using code that is remarkably similar in structure to the structure of the grammar being parsed.
+Each function in the code corresponds to a rule in the grammar.

+However, recursive-descent parsing cannot accept left-recursive parsers, which is a serious disadvantage, because many programming languages are left-recursive in places.